rue-a/provo/README.md

 - The PROV-O properties _wasGeneratedBy_, _wasDerivedFrom_, _wasAttributedTo_, _startedAtTime_, _used_, _wasInformedBy_, _endedAtTime_, _wasAssociatedWith_, and _actedOnBehalfOf_ are implemented as instance methods of their according classes.
 - Attributes that are passed to these methods are type-checked to enforce compliance with PROV-O.
 - Node Ids are checked for validity.
-- (Accidental) use of the same ID for different objects throws an error.
+- Use of the same ID for different objects throws an error.

 ### Ease of Use

 - The package implements full type hint support, thus enabling rich support from the IDE.
 - The classes `Provence_Ontology_Graph`, `Entity`, `Activity`, and `Agent` can be printed to terminal in a user-friendly, readable way with the default `print()` command.
-- For some quick testing, objects of the classes `Entity`, `Activity`, and `Agent` can be instantiated with auto-generated Ids (although it's not recommended using this for production).
+- Objects of the classes `Entity`, `Activity`, and `Agent` can be instantiated with auto-generated Ids (although it's not recommended using this for production).
 - Export as [mermaid flowchart](https://mermaid-js.github.io/mermaid/#/flowchart) to review the graph visually.

 ### Interface to RDF via the [rdflib](https://rdflib.readthedocs.io/en/stable/) package